NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

     ## 5 FSP_RMNP_20200706_2120 RMNP_004.basePlot.cfc  3472   PICOL          5.8        83.0   453949.4     4448624
     ## 6 FSP_RMNP_20200709_2104 RMNP_041.basePlot.cfc  2510   POTR5         15.0       335.8   453532.4     4458517

 Great, now we have the field spectra data and the corresponding locations of the leaf-clip samples.

+## Airborne Reflectance Data

 For the final part of this lesson, we will download the airborne reflectance data, and use some pre-defined functions to read the reflectance data into a `terra:rast` Spatial Object, and extract the spectral signature of the pixel corresponding to the location of the leaf-clip sample.
 We can use the `neonUtilities::byTileAOP` function to download only the 1km x 1km tile that contains the data we're interested in.
-Reflectance data can be quite large (~500-600+ MB per tile), so for this example, we'll only download the single tile needed.
-We'll leave the `check.size` field empty (default is TRUE), which means we will need to enter `y` in order to continue the download.
+First, let's set the working directory to where we want to download the data.

     # set working directory (this will depend on your local environment)